 “The most surprising aspect of the study was the uptick in favourability within Quebec,” said Dave Korzinski, an Angus Reid research associate, in an interview with the Anglican Journal.
 “Amid discussions of Islamophobia in Parliament and the shootings in Sainte Foy, Quebec, it was hard to predict how public opinion would react.”

 Despite that positive note, perhaps in the context of contemporary geopolitical conflicts, almost half (46%) of Canadians view Islam negatively.
-“The lower levels of favourability are likely the result of the fact that Islam is almost the exclusive focus of media attention in Canada and internationally,” said Paul Bramadat, PhD, a professor at the Centre for Studies in Religion and Society and in the history department at the University of Victoria, B.C., in an interview with the Journal.
+“The lower levels of favourability are likely the result of the fact that Islam is almost the exclusive focus of media attention in Canada and internationally,” said Paul Bramadat, PhD, director of and professor at the Centre for Studies in Religion and Society and in the history department at the University of Victoria, B.C., in an interview with the Journal.

 To some degree, he added, this reflects actual conflicts within the Islamic world and between the Islamic and the non-Islamic world.
 “However, this focus also reflects the fact that in Europe, especially, Muslim newcomers are perceived by many otherwise rational people to represent an existential threat to European liberal democratic values, and some people in Canada have picked up on this anxiety.”